-Making an awkward situation even more awkward (another apple-tree situation) Avery continued her questioning with, “I come to your party?!”
+Making an awkward situation even more awkward (another apple-tree situation) my daughter continued her line of questioning with, “I can come to your party?!”
 Talk about putting this poor girl on the spot.

 She is having a small party—only one child from the class was quietly invited.
 This is totally cool and completely acceptable.
-But Avery just couldn’t understand this and she couldn’t let it go.
+But my party girl just couldn’t understand this and she couldn’t let it go.
 For the rest of the day she kept bringing it up, stuck in a loop of disappointment.
 Classmates began stepping in to say gently but firmly, “Avery, you’re not invited.
 Okay?”

-On the way home from school Avery burst into tears, explaining about the party and that she couldn’t go sobbing, “Why I not go toooooo?” sob-sob-snot-bubble-cry
+On the way home from school my girl burst into tears, explaining about the party and that she couldn’t go sobbing, “Why can’t I go toooooo?” sob-sob-snot-bubble-cry

-Trying to explain why was pointless.
+Trying to explain why she wasn’t invited was pointless.
 She didn’t care why.
 She was only interested in why not.
 So I went the distraction route.
 It goes like this and works quite well in a variety of impossible situations.

 “You really want to go to the party.”